kvombatkere/UltimateTicTacToe-AI/README.md

 ![AdvancedTTTgame](/images/AdvancedTTTXwin.PNG)

+#### Here is a brief overview of the logic used in implementing the heuristic AI Player:
+A depth-limited search that uses a heuristic evaluation of state utility when unable to find a terminal state was implemented in the class **AdvancedMinimaxPlayer**.
+The heuristic that we used was based on a combination of the number of pieces that a player had on each small board in a given state and the total number of adjacent pairs (two-in-a-rows) on each board.
+We found that this heuristic consistently outperformed an AI algorithm that used a constant heuristic value as well as a player that moved randomly.
+One component of the heuristic we used was a property of the local boards we called \advantage".
+Unlike the plain version of Tic Tac Toe, each board will not necessarily have even numbers of X's and O's.
+The advantage of a board for player X is the difference in the number of X's and O's on that board and vice versa.

-CSC 442, Artificial Intelligence Course Project, Spring 2018
+##### CSC 442, Artificial Intelligence Course Project, Spring 2018 (University of Rochester)

-Contributors: Rebecca Ho Van Dyke, Karan Vombatkere, Avram Webberman
+###### Contributors: Rebecca Ho Van Dyke, Karan Vombatkere, Avram Webberman

-To build project:
-./compile.sh

-To run part 1:
-java TTTGame

-To run part 2:
-java AdvancedTTTGame

-To run part 3:
-java UltimateTTTGame